 - Toss just enough to incorporate ingredients.

 - Add oil to frying pan or grill pan and heat on medium.
 Shape patties.
 Fry patties in hot oil until golden brown on both sides and heated through.
-Makes four to five patties depending on size.
+Makes two to three patties depending on size.

 - Serve immediately with a side of tartar sauce.